For many people.. More than the tonsillectomy, it’s the tonsillectomy recovery process that is more painful.

 Day 5: In fact, Day 5 can be considered as the starting day for one’s real recovery from the tonsillectomy.
 This is the time when your doctor generally asks you to reduce the pain meds.
 As a result, all your nausea starts going away naturally.
 Contrary a new set of problems start budding from Day 5.
 See Getting rid of Tonsil stones: Natural vs Surgery

 Day 6: This is the time when your raw scabs (the actual site of tonsil surgery) start to heal.
-As they tend to heal they give out many embarrassing symptoms which mainly includes bad breath.
+As they tend to heal they give out many embarrassing symptoms which mainly include bad breath.
 But Don’t worry, this bad breath is very common among tonsillectomy patients, which soon will go away as the scabs start to fall off.
+Meanwhile, use any available mouth strips to control your bad breath.

 Day 7: Another thing many people complain after a week about tonsillectomy is the taste.
 Yeah, many people do complain that they were unable to recognize tastes properly and everything they eat seems tasteless.
 Although I personally don’t know the reason behind this, it is pretty much common and goes away within a few days.